meghanachary/my-mvp-repo/README.md

 ```

 - 4. Run `npm run migrate` in a new terminal window in the project folder of this repository.
 This will create a table called 'topics' in the database.

+- 5. The database has been populated with topics under the keyword "stress".

+### Development

+- 1. Run `npm start` in project directory to start the Express server on port 4000

+- 2. In another terminal, run `cd client` and run `npm run dev` to start the client in development mode with hot reloading in port 5173.